tamilarasan2001/M1_Projectgoal_util/5_Report/README.md

 * Provides flexibility
 * Can be able to Select the seats as per choice
 # EXPLANATION
-Movie Ticket Booking System is built to can add ticket reserve detail, display all booked ticket,update ticket price
+Movie Ticket booking can be done from anywhere.Movie Ticket Booking System is built to add ticket reserve detail,display all booked ticket,update ticket price.
 # SWOT ANALAYSIS
 ![SWOT](https://user-images.githubusercontent.com/98837668/153616786-ebd08e99-990b-46c7-a1fe-1831a20a8993.png)
 # DETAILED REQUIREMENTS